-- 2. Navigation : A few satellites together can pinpoint the position of a place on the earth with great accuracy.
+- Apart from weather, satellites can watch unhealthy trends in crops over large areas, can warn us of possible floods, onset and spread of forest fire, etc. 2.
+Navigation : A few satellites together can pinpoint the position of a place on the earth with great accuracy.
 This is of great help in locating our own position if we have forgotten our way and are lost.
-Satellites have been used to prepare detailed maps of large chunks of land, which would otherwise take a lot of time and energy. - 3.
+Satellites have been used to prepare detailed maps of large chunks of land, which would otherwise take a lot of time - 3.
 Telecommunication : We have already mentioned about the transmission of television programmes from anywhere on the globe to everywhere became possible with satillites.
 Apart from television signals, telephone and radio signals are also transmitted.
 The communication revolution brought about by artificial satellites has made the world a small place, which is sometimes called a global village. - 4.
 Scientific Research : Satellites can be used to send scientific instruments in space to observe the earth, the moon, comets, planets, the Sun, stars and galaxies.
 You must have heard of Hubble Space Telescope and Chandra X-Ray Telescope.
 The advantage of having a telescope in space is that light from distant objects does not have to go through the atmosphere.
 So there is hardly any reduction in its intensity.
 For this reason, the pictures taken by Hubble Space Telescope are of much superior quality than those taken by terrestrial telescopes.

-Recently, a group of Europeon scientists have observed an earth like planet out-side our solar system at a distance of 20 light years.
+Recently, a group of Europeon scientists have observed an earth like planet outside our solar system at a distance of 20 light years.